lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Modifying the batch files
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This section gives general hints on editing your batch files, in case the default versions do not work on your system, or in case you want to modify or replace the default versions (for example, to change the optimization level, or to use a different compiler/linker altogether).
+This section gives general advice for editing your batch files, in case the default versions do not work on your system, or in case you want to modify or replace the default versions (for example, to change the optimization level, or to use a different compiler/linker).

 Unfortunately, it is beyond the scope of this document to give full instructions on installing and using developer tools such as compilers and linkers.

 The EnergyPlusToFMU tools only use the batch files named in the `configuration`_ table above.
-Thus, editing ``compile-c-gcc.txt`` will have no effect on how the FMU gets made.
+Thus, editing ``compile-c-gcc.txt`` will have no effect on how the FMU gets created.
 Only ``compile-c.bat`` affects the EnergyPlusToFMU tools.

 If a provided batch file does not work, it may simply be a matter of changing the directory path hard-coded in the batch file.
 For example, the batch files for Microsoft Visual Studio list several known locations for finding the Visual Studio program files.
-If your machine as Visual Studio installed in some other location (say, on the "``D:\``" drive rather than on "``C:\``"), then editing the batch file to point to the correct path may be all that is needed.
+If your machine has Visual Studio installed in some other location (say, on the "``D:\``" drive rather than on "``C:\``"), then editing the batch file to point to the correct path may be all that is needed.

 On most systems, the compiler also can act as the linker (or call the linker, filling in appropriate options).
 Therefore once you have your system's compiler working, try listing the same tool in the linker batch files.